LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 4. Delivers greater results

-All these have encouraged over 69 million registered companies to use this platform to grow their brands, optimize their customer experience, and build relationships (instead of prioritizing sales).
+All this has encouraged over 69 million registered companies to use this platform to grow their brands, optimize their customer experience, and build relationships (instead of prioritizing sales).

 5. Valuable lead source

-LinkedIn Ads automation: LeadsBridge as a LinkedIn Marketing Partner
+LinkedIn Ads automation via a LinkedIn Marketing Partner

-Choosing the right provider for integrating your databases and automating your LinkedIn Ads can be challenging.
-Fortunately, LeadsBridge can help you do that while offering unique features as a LinkedIn Marketing Partner.
+LeadsBridge can help you do that by offering unique features as a LinkedIn Marketing Partner.

 LinkedIn approves all of LeadsBridge’s LinkedIn integrations before they are made available.
 Besides automated data bridges, you’ll get advanced LinkedIn product training, direct support from LinkedIn, and easy and fast-tracked access to new products.